solana-foundation/solana-improvement-documents/proposals/0016-simd-program-rebatable-account-write-fees.md

 runtime.
 Application developers will be able to rebate these fees through the new syscall, but only if the transaction succeeds, this way transactions write-locking the respective accounts will require full fee payment before starting the execution of the transaction.
-Rebates will be issued to the payer after the transaction is executed.
-During transaction execution, the rebates will not be reflected in the payer's balance.
+Program will have to rebate fees back to the payer in case of rebates

 Once PRAW fees are paid on an account by the payer they are valid for the whole transaction, even if the same account is write-locked in multiple instructions.